ISAITB/docs-tdl/source/handlers/index.rst

 The ``input`` and ``output`` options for service handlers are documented as part of their module definition.
 For handlers accessible via remote web service calls this information is returned when calling the handler's ``getModuleDefinition`` operation.
-This is also used internally by the test bed before calling a service handler to ensure that required parameters are provided by the test case.
+This is also used internally by the Test Bed before calling a service handler to ensure that required parameters are provided by the test case.

 .. _syntax used by the Java language: https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/regex/Pattern.html